dsrichard97/consulting-f9477/content/pages/pricing.md

         tagline: This is the tagline
         subtitle: MATHEMATICS & STATISTICS DEPARTMENT
         text: |
-          Follow the tutorial to build your first Stackbit site.
+          Follow your dreams, innovate with us, and move your research forward.
         image:
           type: ImageBlock
           url: /images/csu1.jpeg